SjoenH/digitalgarden/src/site/notes/Life/that delicious black berry juice that make me go brrrr!.md

 Feel alive and well.

 ## The Taste

 It's Good as long as it is good coffee.
+I prefer light-roasted beans, and I often use the aeropress or plain old filter brewing method to make my coffee.

+I buy my beans from Stavangerkaffebrenneri because they are affordable and have a great selection of light roasts.

+>Tip: use the code "henterselv" to pay less and go pick it up yourself.

+I also appreciate the taste of coffee when it's freshly brewed - after 30 minutes, it starts to lose its pleasantness.